 Apart from the walls and bastions, which are very well preserved, there is not much to see in the fortress.
 However, it is worth walking along the wall and the embrasures, and taking a trip back in time to about 350 years ago, when the raging Turks attacked the fortress and the Venetians defended it.

-On the outside, the building has retained its original imposing appearance, but inside it has been very carefully modified to showcase the archaeological treasures on display.
-Statuettes, jewellery, weapons, tools and pottery from the Neolithic period; ritual axes, seal stones, gold jewellery, stone coffins and statuettes from the Minoan Kingdom; and glass vessels, pottery, statuettes, coins and statues from the Classical, Hellenistic and Roman periods.
+On the outside, the building has retained its original imposing appearance.
+Inside, however, it has been meticulously fitted out to showcase the archaeological treasures on display.
+Statuettes, jewellery, weapons, tools and pottery from the Neolithic period.

-If you don't get tired of this pleasant little museum, there is still the Historical and Folklore Museum, which brings together with great care and sensitivity hundreds of objects of folk art, textiles, old photographs, musical instruments, traditional tools and other objects of everyday life, all displayed in a lively manner of Cretan folk art and crafts.
+It brings together with great care and sensitivity hundreds of folk art objects, textiles, old photographs, musical instruments, traditional tools and other objects of everyday life.

 To the east of Petichaki Square, at the end of Palaiologou Street, is the Venetian Loggia, an elegant late 16th-century building where Venetian lords used to gather to enjoy themselves or do their business.